-IMDG Not classified as Dangerous Goods by the criteria of the International Maritime Dangerous Goods Code (IMDG Code) for transport by sea; NON-DANGEROUS GOODS.
-Transport in bulk according to Annex II of MARPOL 73/78 and the IBC Code No information available Special precautions for user Please refer to the applicable dangerous goods regulations for additional information Section 15: Regulatory information Safety, health and environmental regulations/legislation specific for the substance or mixture EPA New Zealand HSNO approval code or group standard Not applicable National regulations There are no applicable tolerable exposure limits or environmental exposure limits according to the EPA Controls for Hazardous Substances Certified handlers, tracking and controlled substance license requirements Certified handlers are required for some substances.
+IMDG Not classified as Dangerous Goods by the criteria of the International Maritime Dangerous Goods Code (IMDG Code) for transport by sea: NON-DANGEROUS GOODS.
+Transport in bulk according to Annex II of MARPOL 73/78 and the IBC Code No information available Special precautions for user Please refer to the applicable dangerous goods regulations for additional information Section 15: Regulatory information Safety, health and environmental regulations/legislation specific for the substance or mixture EPA New Zealand HSNO approval code or group standard To be determined National regulations There are no applicable tolerable exposure limits or environmental exposure limits according to the EPA Controls for Hazardous Substances Certified handlers, tracking and controlled substance license requirements Certified handlers are required for some substances.
 This includes substances requiring a controlled substance license, and most explosives, vertebrates toxic agents, and certain fumigants.
 Acutely toxic substances which are a Category 1 or 2, such as pesticides also require Certified handlers.
 Please check the Health and Safety at Work Act 2015 for further information Tracking is required for some highly hazardous substances.
 These substances need to be under the control of an appropriately trained person or appropriately secured.
 Please check the Health and Safety at Work Act 2015 for further information Controlled substance licenses are required to possess certain explosives, vertebrate toxic agents and fumigants.
-See Part 7 of the Health and Safety at Work Regulation 2017 for more information International Regulations The Montreal Protocol on Substances that Deplete the Ozone Layer Not applicable The Stockholm Convention on Persistent Organic Pollutants Not applicable The Rotterdam Convention Not applicable International Inventories NZIOC This material is listed on the New Zealand Inventory of Chemicals.
-TSCA Contact supplier for inventory compliance status.
-DSL/NDSL Contact supplier for inventory compliance status.
-EINECS/ELINCS Contact supplier for inventory compliance status.
+See Part 7 of the Health and Safety at Work Regulation 2017 for more information International Regulations The Montreal Protocol on Substances that Deplete the Ozone Layer Not applicable The Stockholm Convention on Persistent Organic Pollutants Not applicable The Rotterdam Convention Not applicable International Inventories NZIoC Contact supplier for inventory compliance status.
+Contact supplier for inventory compliance status.
+TSCA DSL/NDSL Contact supplier for inventory compliance status.
+Contact supplier for inventory compliance status.
+EINECS/ELINCS ENCS Contact supplier for inventory compliance status.
+IECSC Contact supplier for inventory compliance status.
+Contact supplier for inventory compliance status.
+KECL Contact supplier for inventory compliance status.
+PICCS Contact supplier for inventory compliance status.
+AIIC TCSI Contact supplier for inventory compliance status.
 Legend:

-NZIoC - New Zealand Inventory of Chemicals TSCA - United States Toxic Substances Control Act Section 8(b) Inventory DSL/NDSL - Canadian Domestic Substances List/Non-Domestic Substances List EINECS/ELINCS - European Inventory of Existing Chemical Substances/European List of Notified Chemical Substances ENCS - Japan Existing and New Chemical Substances IECSC - China Inventory of Existing Chemical Substances KECL - Korean Existing and Evaluated Chemical Substances PICCS - Philippines Inventory of Chemicals and Chemical Substances AIIC- Australian Inventory of Industrial Chemicals TCSI - Taiwan Chemical Substance Inventory Section 16: Other information Supplier Safety Data Sheet 03/2022 Prepared By This Safety Data Sheet has been prepared by Ixom Operations Pty Ltd (Toxicology and SDS Services).
+NZIoC - New Zealand Inventory of Chemicals TSCA - United States Toxic Substances Control Act Section 8(b) Inventory DSL/NDSL - Canadian Domestic Substances List/Non-Domestic Substances List EINECS/ELINCS - European Inventory of Existing Chemical Substances/European List of Notified Chemical Substances Revision date: 12-Mar-2024 ENCS - Japan Existing and New Chemical Substances IECSC - China Inventory of Existing Chemical Substances KECL - Korean Existing and Evaluated Chemical Substances PICCS - Philippines Inventory of Chemicals and Chemical Substances AIIC- Australian Inventory of Industrial Chemicals TCSI - Taiwan Chemical Substance Inventory Section 16: Other information Supplier Safety Data Sheet 02/2021 Prepared By This Safety Data Sheet has been prepared by Ixom Operations Pty Ltd (Toxicology and SDS Services).

-Revision date: 16-Apr-2024
+Revision date: 12-Mar-2024

-Reason(s) For Issue: First Issue Primary SDS
+Reason(s) For Issue: 5 Yearly Revised Primary SDS

 Revision Note: